-At Friends of the Children–Portland, 77% of the youth we serve are people of color of this 29% are Black/African American and 22% are Multicultural/Multiracial.
+At Friends of the Children–Portland, 77 percent of the youth we serve are people of color of this 29 percent are Black/African American and 22 percent are Multicultural/Multiracial.
 Black lives matter.
-These youth matter, they are valued, and need the whole community of Friends of the Children Portland to be part of their story.
+These youth matters, they are valued and need the whole community of Friends of the Children–Portland to be part of their story.
 We will support our youth and community relentlessly, no matter what.
-We will Demand Equity and we will Commit to Empowerment.
+We will Demand Equity, and we will Commit to Empowerment.
 This is an integral piece of the Friends of the Children–Portland's Values.

 If you are unsure of how you can be part of this story and how you can stand with our youth, here are a few ideas:

 1. Listen and show up for our youth and community, start by learning hearing their stories.
 We will find hope in our youth.